from formulae import design_matrices

 above?
 Should it be harder now?
 Well, the answer will surprise you: No!

-All we need to do is passing a second variable name which is mapped to the color in the visualization.
+All we need to do is pass a second variable name, which is then mapped to the color in the visualization.
 Voilà!

 = plt.subplots(figsize = (9, 5))